sebrichards/nbModal/README.md

 * Bootstrap
   * Modals should provide their own `<div class="modal-content"></div>`
-  * Avoid using `data-dismiss`, since the plugin doesn't listen for these.
+  * Avoid using `data-dismiss`, since the plugin doesn't listen for it.

 Feel free to contribute other implementations!